markallen01666/company-data-react-frontend/README.md

 The frontend is hosted on Google Firebase, talking to a Node/Express/Mongoose backend hosted on Heroku.
 The backend in turn interacts with a MongoDB database hosted on MongoDB Atlas.

 This project is very much a work in progress - so some buttons do not currently work.
 Current emphasis is on the option to create a new office record and refresh the view on success.

+You can access the current version at: https://company123uk.firebaseapp.com/